ivan-tkatchev/tab/README.md

 `tabulate`
 : A synonym for `seq`.

+`time`
+: Converts a UNIX timestamp to a textual representation of a UTC time.
+Usage:
+`time Int -> String` -- returns a UTC time in the `"%H:%M:%S"` format.

 `tolower`
 : Converts to bytes of a string to lowercase. *Note:* only works on ASCII data, Unicode is not supported.